The Importance of Play

 In these places, spontaneous play disappears, children become lonely; their physical and mental development is stunted; they can become violent and display disciplinary problems.
 Such kids lose their childhood to an illusion of childhood, scripted by someone else.
 Childhood ceases to be directed by children, supported by a community whose culture is a renewable source of their creativity.

 To redress this loss, CPI’s goal is to restore childhood, removing obstacles to the tangible benefits of play.
 But we always account for local conditions.
+This is where our organic approach to play comes into play.

 From its inception, therefore, CPI was not a top-down organization, with Western experts applying the latest research.
 We seek to be organic to wherever we are, drawing on available resources and, especially, on the innate capacity of kids to play and have fun.
 Coaches, teachers and support personnel are drawn from around the area.
 Our approach is to learn as we go, and we have learned a lot since 2012.